F1 standings 2025: Updated driver and constructor points, results for Formula One season

 Joshua Mayne

-Joshua Mayne is a content producer for The Sporting News currently based in Manchester, England.
-He has previously worked as a newsreader at 2SER and journalist at Ministry of Sport.
+Joshua Mayne is a content producer for The Sporting News currently based in Sydney, Australia.
+He has previously worked as a newsreader at 2SER and a journalist at Ministry of Sport.
 Joshua specialises in rugby league, motorsport and tennis.
 He is still waiting for Arsenal to win the Premier League again.